Wiredcraft/test-backend/README.md

 One problem that came up with having a web view and an API is that the API will handle data submission using JSON while the web view can putter along with submitting form data.
 Thus at this point it may be prudent to go with two separate controllers.

+With the addition of distance search, in the profile view there is a radar icon.
+Clicking on the icon will open a dialogue in with the user can enter a distance (in meters) in which to search and then set off an AJAX request (now we are calling it _fetch_) and the listing  of people will be updated to reflect the people in the given range of the person whose profile is displayed.

 # Authentication